raspberrypilearning/turing-test-lessons/lesson-1/worksheet.md

 ## Starting the Graphical Environment

 The strange text prompt that you see is one of the most powerful ways to communicate with a computer.
-However, it’s not very easy and is full of strange arcane commands, much like the contents of a magic spell.
+However, it’s not very easy and is full of strange arcane commands, a bit like a magic spell.
 We can therefore move to a more familiar graphical environment, with windows and menu bars, that may perhaps feel a bit more comfortable.
 To do this, type the magic spell `startx` into the text terminal and press **Enter**.

 ## Starting the Python 3 Programming Environment